adityakukankar/Gatepass_system/README.md

 # Gatepass_system
-Gate-pass system for authorizing a person to load/unload materials inside a premise.
+Spring boot app for Gate-pass system for authorizing a person to load/unload materials inside a premise.